selabhvl/dat110public/project4/partB.md

 The next step is now to implement the network communication in the access control device which is to use some of the services implemented in step 2.

-The implementation of the network communication is to be provided in the `RestClient.java` by completing the implementation of the following methods:
+The implementation of the network communication is to be provided in the `RestClient.java` (in the ACIoTDevice project) by completing the implementation of the following methods:

 - ```public AccessCode doGetAccessCode()``` which is to issue a HTTP GET request on the cloud service in order to obtain the current access code.
 This method will be called from the loop-function in the `AccessController.java` class immediately before checking whether a provided access code is valid, i.e., in state `CHECKING`.